The History and Sites of Great Slave Lake: A Visitor's Guide

 The little town of Fort Providence lies on the Mackenzie River, where it flows into the southwestern corner of Great Slave Lake.
 The town is known for the wide selection of First Nations arts and crafts, handmade anoraks, and parkas.
 Boats can be rented at the filling stations in the town.
 The famous American Arctic explorer Sir John Franklin (1786-1847) chose Fort Providence as the starting point for his journeys of discovery to the Barren Grounds in 1819-22.
 At the western end of town stands a memorial to the American explorer Sir Alexander Mackenzie, who stopped off in Fort Providence in 1789 in the course of his putative trek to the Pacific Ocean, which he hoped would take him to the Arctic Ocean.

 The Mackenzie Bison sanctuary lies north of Fort Providence on Highway 3 in the direction of Behchoko.
 In 1963, the Canadian Government transferred nineteen wood buffalo here, a species threatened with extinction.
 Anyone driving along Highway 3 in the early morning or evening is almost certain to see one or two wood buffalo at the roadside.
 Mostly, though, they stay near the shores of the Great Slave Lake.

 Fort Resolution was built by the Hudson's Bay Company on Moose Deer Island in 1819, and transferred to its present site around 1822.
-It was an important center, with lighters bringing goods from Fort McMurray up the Slave River.
-The trading post lies 5 km (3 mi.) south-west of the main estuary of Slave River.
-The large mission house and the school are no longer used.
+It was an important center, with light freighters bringing goods from Fort McMurray up the Slave River.
+The trading post lies southwest of the main estuary of Slave River.